Contents

 The Tower of London encompasses an area of approximately 12 acres or 4.9 hectares.
 It is situated along the northern bank of the River Thames in Central London.
 Within its grounds, there are multiple buildings, towers, and open spaces, offering visitors a wide range of attractions to explore.

-Is it free to view inside the Tower of London?
+Is it free to view what's inside the Tower of London?

 You can view all the attractions inside the Tower of London on a valid admission ticket.
 Buy it in advance to plan your visit.